 In this class you will learn foundational elements of what to look for before assisting, how to communicate before, during, and after a yoga assist, and what is the meaning and importance of hand and body intelligence during partner assists.
 Use many techniques borrowed from Thai massage, linguistics, acro yoga, anatomy, yoga, and In-Tuition to explore how we relate with others in this partner practice.

 Lunar acro is a soft style of partner yoga balancing.
 We train in groups of three, base, flyer, and spotter.
-How to listen and ask for a change or an adjustment.
+I emphasize how to listen and ask for a change or an adjustment.
 Fundamental hand and foot positions for passive partner balances.
-Flying and grounded Thai massage for the psoas and trapezius, plus much much more.
-Progress in your own practice.
-Growth oriented communication.
+Flying and grounded Thai massage, especially for your psoas and trapezius, plus much more.
+Learn a method to move your lunar practice forward.
 No experience needed.
 No partner needed.
 Participants should be able to lay on their back with legs straight up, vertical.